 Mangocam still needs to constantly access or receive images via FTP from your camera but only records video to disk if motion has been detected

-After 30 seconds without additional motion events the recording will stop until the next event has been detected
+After 30 seconds (default time, configurable per camera) without additional motion events the recording will stop until the next event has been detected

 This schedule will monitor the network connection to your camera and will alert you (requires an alert entry on your behalf in the configuration) if your camera is not available (network timeout etc.) during the times specified